TheHive-Project/docs/docs/thehive/installation-and-configuration/installation/installation-guide.md

 Files uploaded in TheHive (in *task logs* or in *observables*) can be stores in localsystem, in a Hadoop filesystem (recommended) or in the graph database.

 For standalone production and test servers , we recommends using local filesystem.
-If you think about building a cluster with TheHive, you have several possible solutions: using Hadoop or S3 services ; see the related[ administration guide](../Administration/Clustering.md) for more details and an example with MinIO servers.
+If you think about building a cluster with TheHive, you have several possible solutions: using Hadoop or S3 services ; see the [related guide](../architecture/3_nodes_cluster.md) for more details and an example with MinIO servers.

 !!!
 Example ""
     === "Local Filesystem"